 If your washing machine has started making a worrying sound, this is the video for you.

 There's nothing more disconcerting when doing your laundry than hearing a strange knocking, bumping or scratching sound.
-Strange sounds emanating from your washing machine can have many causes - watch our video to get to the bottom of the problem.
+Unusual sounds emanating from your washing machine can have many causes – watch our video and follow the steps below to get to the bottom of the problem.

 Turn off your machine

 Before doing any sort of maintenance on your washing machine, you should turn it off and fully unplug it.
 If your machine is mid cycle when it starts to play up, follow advice in your washing machine's instruction manual for stopping and draining it.

 Items that get into the drum can cause both strange sounds and a number of problems.
 Research and feedback from Which? members has shown the most common culprits are coins and bra wire.

 Having experimented by putting £1 coins into a variety of washing machines, we found you typically have about 15 minutes to hear them rattling around and pinging off the door before the sound of the wash drowns them out.
 Bra wire makes more of a scratching sound.

 Most of our test £1 coins remained in the drum or caught in the rubber seal - so these are the first places to check.